adambard/learnxinyminutes-docs/python.html.markdown

 some_var = 5

 # Here is an if statement.
 INDENTATION IS SIGNIFICANT IN PYTHON!
+# prints "some var is smaller than 10"
 if some_var > 10:
     print "some_var is totally bigger than 10." elif some_var < 10:    # This elif clause is optional.